Tudor and Stuart

-The museum’s Tudor and Stuart collections span the period 1485 – 1714, and reflect the huge changes in London life and society during this time.
+The museum’s Tudor and Stuart collections span the period 1485-1714, and reflect the huge changes in London life and society during this time.
 They range from the world-famous Cheapside Hoard to our comprehensive ceramics collection, representing the unique role of London in the turbulent 16th and 17th centuries.
+Please note, the Cheapside Hoard is not currently on display.

 The Cheapside Hoard is the greatest hoard of Elizabethan and Jacobean jewellery in the world.
 The museum also holds ones of the most significant early watch collections in Britain.

-Please note: The Cheapside Hoard is not currently on display.
-A purpose-built gallery for the permanent display of the Hoard is planned for our new museum in Smithfield, which is scheduled to open in 2021.
+The Cheapside Hoard is not currently on display.
+A purpose-built gallery for the permanent display of the Hoard is planned for our new museum in West Smithfield, which is scheduled to open in 2024.

 The collection of base metal dress accessories and toys is of similar national importance.
 The museum's pewter collection is unparalleled for provenanced pieces with specific local associations.